marcoklein/catchme-archived/README.md

   * Server & Client

 ToDos:
-- add functionality to filter roles by class (use typeof?)
+- [done] add functionality to filter roles by class (use instanceof)
 - add Phaser role that is called when added to node